dswesty/Laplace2D/README.md

         make

-If the Makefile runs successfully it will produce an executable file named laplace.
+If the Makefile runs successfully it will produce an executable file named **laplace**.
 This file can then be executed in parallel with two processes using the command:

          mpirun -n 2 laplace